There is nothing worse than a slow website. Especially slow online stores!

 Browser Caching – when a visitor loads your page, your website content (images, text, etc) is stored in their browser (e.g. Chrome, Firefox, etc).
 This means your website will be faster to load on the second visit for that person.

-If your hosting provider doesn’t have server level caching, I recommend using a premium caching plugin.
+If your hosting provider doesn’t have server level caching, you can look into using a premium caching plugin.

 For more advanced users I recommend using Swift Performance.
 The premium version is great but they also have a decent free version.